 We will be modifying our Start Stop Circuit program that we made previously.

-Currently we are online and in run mode.
+Currently, we are online and in run mode with our Productivity controller.
 The ladder is being monitored because you can see the highlighted logic.

 We will first change the first rung comment.
 You can double click the rung comment or right click on the rung and select edit rung comment.